wp-plugins/authorizenet-woocommerce-addon/readme.txt

 6. This plugin does not store Card Details anywhere.
 7. You can check for Testing Card No Here http://developer.authorize.net/faqs/#testccnumbers
 8. This plugin requires CURL
-9. This plugin do not support sending customer details to authorize.net or sending them in mail by authorize.net receipt rather it is designed to send wocommerce orders & store customer details in wocommerce order if you want to send customer details to authorize.net you need to use https://wordpress.org/plugins/authorizenet-woocommerce-lightweight-addon  Instead for this
-10. This plugin does not support Pre Order or Subscriptions
+9. This plugin does not support Pre Order or Subscriptions
-11. This plugin does not support Refunds in woocommmerce interface == Changelog ==
+10. This plugin does not support Refunds in woocommmerce interface == Changelog ==

-This is first version no known errors found
+1. Passing of Billing address & shipping address to authorize.net has been fixed.

 == Upgrade Notice ==
 This is first version no known notices yet